-F. N. Polson, director of the educaional exhibit of Utah at the Alaska-Such Pacific exposition, was the speaker at the meeting of the principals and supervisors of city schools in the board of education rooms this morning at $3 \circ$ clock.
-Mr. Poulson demorning at 3 o'clock.
-Mr. Poulson dc-scribed the exposition most interesting-ly and outlined the excellent results obtained by the state's exhibit which places the state well to the front in educational matters in the minds of those attending the fair.
-John S. Welch, supervisor followed Mr. Poulson with a talk on the study and teaching with a talk on the study and teaching of history.

-HIGH SCHOOL EXAMS.
+F. N. Polson, director of the educaional exhibit of Utah at the Alaska-Yukon-Pacific exposition, was the speaker at the meeting of the princi-pals and supervisors of city schools in the board of education rooms this morning at 9 o'clock.
+Mr. Poulson de-scribed the exposition most interestingly and outlined the excellent results obtained by the state's exhibit which places the state well to the front in educational matters in the minds of hose attending the fair.
+John S Welch, supervisor followed Mr. Poulson with a talk on the study and teaching HIGH SCHOOL EXAMS.

-Examinations for entrance to the high. school will be held at the office of Supt. of Schools D. H. Christensen in the city and county building on Wed-nesday morning beginning at 9 o'clock.
-Students who are desirous of admis-sion on certificates not issued by the Sait Lake public schools must present their certificates at the superintendent's office for inspection on Wednesday office for inspection on Wednesday morning between 9 o'clock and noon.

-All students entering the high school for the first time should call at the high school building between 10 o'clock noon on Thursday, Friday or Monday ornings.

-HOLD MEETING TONIGHT.
+Examinations for entrance to the high school will be held at the office of Supt. of Schools D. H. Christensen in the city and county building on Wed-nesday morning beginning at 9 o'clock.
+Students who are desirous of admis-sion on certificates not issued by the Salt Lake public schools must present their certificates at the superintendent's office for inspection on Wednesday morning between 9 o'clock and noon.
+All students entering the high school for the first time should call at the high school building between 10 o'clock and HOLD MEETING TONIGHT.